-- Field Experiences: Students enrolled in our International Psychology doctoral programs participate in two required, international field experiences led by Chicago School faculty—during which they gain first-hand insight into the social, political, and psychological issues impacting a particular country or region and the unique challenges confronting international psychologists.
-They may meet with community and political leaders; attend classes taught by professors at international universities; and gain hands-on experience providing crisis intervention, counseling, organizational leadership training, or other professional services.
+Students enrolled in our Master and PhD International Psychology and Master in Public Health programs participate in required international field experiences led by Chicago School faculty—during which they gain first-hand insight into issues impacting a particular country or region and the unique challenges confronting their profession.
+They may meet with community and political leaders; attend classes taught by professors at international universities; and gain hands-on experience to provide invaluable hands-on training experience within an international context tailored to their program goals.
+To learn more about these programs and their singular international field experience opportunities, you can find out more information through the Program Finder.

 Education & Advocacy

-- Housed at each of our campuses and online, our Centers for International Studies provide students a wealth of additional opportunities to enhance their multicultural sophistication attending on-campus educational and cultural events, organizing campus forums, conducting research, and contributing to training, practice, and public policy focused on multiculturalism, international human rights, global justice, international relations, diplomacy, and more.
+Our National Center for International Studies provide students as well as faculty additional opportunities to enhance their multicultural sophistication by attending on-campus educational and cultural events, organizing campus forums, and contributing to training, practice, and public policy focused on multiculturalism, international human rights, global justice, international relations, diplomacy, and more.